Big Bear Valley Single Family Homes- Bill Young cell: 909-553-3564

 Big Bear Lake weather...

-Winter is just around the corner here in Big Bear valley, our inventory stable, and sales are up 10% year over year.
+Winter is here in Big Bear valley, our inventory stable, and sales are up 10% year over year.
 We have a good selection of quality listings available today.
 Visitors to Big Bear over the last several months are now thinking about buying a cabin for use this year and beyond.
 The distressed offerings are a much smaller component of the sales... this is good news for equity sellers.
 And it’s a very good time to be a buyer.
 We are not seeing the panic-buying that can be seen elsewhere in metro SoCal.

 My best wishes to you and your family for this Winter season... give me a call the next time you are in Big Bear...
 I will buy the coffee and tell you more about "our shining city on the hill"..